Home ยป Blog ยป Charlotte Mason ยป How to Teach Geography with Living Books

 Some simple narration with a quick peek at a map or globe can suffice after any reading.

 Almost always, though, as we find the place we’re reading about on our wall map or globe, we see where it is in relation to other places we’ve “visited.”
-This leads to some great discussions about climate, biomes, latitude & longitude, and even how far we’d have to travel to actually visit.
-Map viewing is also a way to discuss otherwise tough topics, like the Gulf Stream for example, in a natural and understandable way.
+This leads to great discussions about climate, biomes, latitude & longitude, and even how far we’d have to travel to visit.
+Map viewing is also a way to naturally and understandably discuss otherwise tough topics, like the Gulf Stream.
 Most children won’t even realize how much they’re absorbing until a future relationship between places pops up, sometimes many books later.

-If we’ve never “visited” the area before, I’ll usually print off a blank map for coloring, labeling, or tracing.
+If we’ve never “visited” the area, I’ll usually print off a blank map for coloring, labeling, or tracing.
 It’s especially nice when my son recognizes previously “visited” places on the blank map before we even get started!

 Notebooking sometimes follows the reading.
 More often than not, he’s notebooking while I’m reading aloud.
-My son will often simply draw a picture from what we read or write some things that grabbed his attention.
+My son usually draws a simple picture from what we read or writes some things that grab his attention.

 You might even find a field trip that ties in beautifully.
-Think about things like rock climbing while reading a cliff-side adventure or the aquarium when reading about islanders.
+For example, you might think about rock climbing while reading about a cliff-side adventure or the aquarium when reading about islanders.

 Geography CAN Be Fun

-Teaching geography with living books is extremely effective, painless, and indescribably wonderful.
-You’ll see your children’s knowledge grow book by book without much effort al all.
-But, books aren’t the only things we use to teach geography in our homeschool.
+Teaching geography with living books is highly effective, painless, and indescribably wonderful.
+You’ll see your children’s knowledge grow book by book without much effort.
+But books aren’t the only things we use to teach geography in our homeschool.

 We have had tons of fun over the years with games, too!
-Games aren’t nearly as good at making the people, places and cultures come alive, but they do offer several benefits.
+Games aren’t nearly as good at making people, places, and cultures come alive, but they offer several benefits.
 Quick recall of location and noting things like country flags are two examples.
 I’ve compiled a list of our favorite geography games in this post:

 geo games